Property Identification Codes for pig owners

 Victorian PICs begin with the numeral 3, followed by 4 letters and 3 more numerals, e.g. 3ABCD123.
 The first 2 letters identify the shire the property is located in.

 Who should have a PIC?

-By law, owners of cattle, pigs, sheep, goat, alpacas, llamas, horses and deer are required to have a PIC for the properties on which their animals reside.
-Owners of more than 100 poultry are also required to obtain a PIC for their property.
+By law, owners of cattle, pigs, sheep, goat, alpacas, llamas, horses, deer and camels are required to have a PIC for the properties on which their animals reside.
+Owners of more than 50 poultry are also required to obtain a PIC for their property.